CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/ibm_module1-6/ibm_module1-6.md

 # Module 1.6: Change Default to Generative AI Responses

-## Generative AI Reponses
+## Generative AI Responses

-Setup a NeuralSeek call action to use to have generative AI respond to all queries, even questions not listed in Watsonx Assistant.
+Set up a NeuralSeek call action to use to have generative AI respond to all queries, even questions not listed in watsonx Assistant.

 - **(a)** On the left menu, select “Actions”.
 - **(b)** Under All items, select “Set by assistant”.